-Inflation in the UK has risen further and stayed higher than elsewhere as the UK has experienced the worst of both worlds – a big energy shock (like the euro-zone) and labour shortages (even worse than the US).
-Admittedly, the upward influence of the energy supply shock will fade fast.
-But tighter labour market will probably mean UK core inflation stays above that in the US and the euro-zone until late-2024.
+Inflation in the UK has stayed higher than elsewhere as the UK has endured the worst of both worlds – a big energy shock (like the euro-zone) and labour shortages (even worse than the US).
+Admittedly, the upward influence of the energy supply shock is fading.
+But the tighter labour market will probably mean that UK core inflation stays higher than in the US and the euro-zone until late-2024.

 Become a client to read more